welting82/stm32_rtos/README.md

     - One solution is to use the heap implementation provided by (https://github.com/DRNadler/FreeRTOS_helpers) which includes memory lock/unlock mechanisms to protect dynamic memory.
     - If you don't want to modify your heap, you can add a line of printf with a fixed string at the beginning of each task to avoid potential issues.
     - If you need to print floating-point numbers, be mindful of the stack size(configMINIMAL_STACK_SIZE).
+2. AXDL345 from GY-291 set the default communication protocol(I2C).
+If you want to try SPI protocol, you will need to desoldering the resistance which connect to SDO(https://ops9.blogspot.com/2017/09/adxl345.html).